 Lynn Conway is a pioneer of microelectronics chip design and a recipient of many honors, including election as a Member of the National Academy of Engineering - the highest professional recognition an engineer can receive.She is currently Professor of Electrical Engineering and Computer Science, Emerita, at the University of Michigan, Ann Arbor.
 A revealing quotation for Lynns strong-willed personality, which sustained her through difficult years, is one stuck in a picture frame in her Ann Arbor office: "Play for more than you can afford to lose, and you will learn the game."

-Life was not easy for young Lynn, who was born and raised as Robert, the first son of middle-class parents in Mount Vernon, NY.
-In those years, the forties and fifties, people did not know of such a thing as gender identity disorder, and hence Lynn, who had the brain and gender identity of a girl, was forced to grow up as a boy.
+Life was not easy for young Lynn, who was born and raised as Robert, the first son of middle-class parents in Mount Vernon, New York.
+In those years, the 1940s and 1950s, people did not know of such a thing as gender identity disorder, and hence Lynn, who had the brain and gender identity of a girl, was forced to grow up as a boy.

 After surgery and with her new name, Lynn started her career all over again, joining Memorex in 1971, and then moving to the brand-new Xerox Palo Alto Research Center in 1973.
 Barely ten years after her gender transition, in 1978, Lynn had already achieved wide recognition in her field, owing to her pioneering research on VLSI systems.
 By then she was writing a seminal textbook on the subject, and she headed off to academia, where she found a challenging niche, joining the University of Michigan at Ann Arbor in 1985.